hope2handteam/HopetoHand/README.md

 - It is a local application but we could promote it to global use and establish node app. hubs in every cities we can!

-- Make a collaboration with Google API so they sponsor our project.
+- Make a in house feature Free Map with Geolicalisation API